Andrea Bocelli: 2000–2001: Verdi and Cieli di Toscana

 At the 42nd Grammy Awards, Bocelli was nominated twice.
 "The Prayer" was nominated for Best Pop Collaboration with Vocals and for Best Male Pop Vocal Performance.
 Bocelli performed it with Dion at the ceremony.
 His "World Tour 2000" started on 31 March.
 In May, his Sacred Arias album was voted album of the year by listeners of the Classic FM radio station in the UK.
-His world tour continued from 12 to 14 May with four concerts in Japan and South Korea.
+Bocelli's world tour continued from 12 to 14 May with four concerts in Japan and South Korea.
 At the end of the UEFA European Football Championship, he performed with Valery Gergiev and Renée Fleming at a concert on the River Maas in Rotterdam.
-On 6 July, he performed at the Statue of Liberty in New York City for his third PBS special American Dream: Andrea Bocelli's Statue Of Liberty Concert.
-The concert was a dedication to his father, who died in the beginning of 2000.
-He was accompanied by the New Jersey Symphony Orchestra under the direction of Maestro Steven Mercurio with special guest Soprano Ana Maria Martinez and a surprise appearance by Sarah Brightman to sing with Bocelli on "Time to Say Goodbye".
-For the final encore, he dedicated "Sogno" to his late Father.
-On 17 August, he performed in Giuseppe Verdi's Messa da Requiem at the Verona Arena in Rome.
+On 6 July, Bocelli performed at New York City's Statue of Liberty for his third PBS special American Dream: Andrea Bocelli's Statue Of Liberty Concert.
+The concert was a dedication to his father, who died at the beginning of 2000.
+Bocelli was accompanied by the New Jersey Symphony Orchestra under the direction of Maestro Steven Mercurio with special guest Soprano Ana Maria Martinez and a surprise appearance by Sarah Brightman to sing with Bocelli on "Time to Say Goodbye".
+For the final encore, Bocelli dedicated "Sogno" to his late father.
+On 17 August, Bocelli performed in Giuseppe Verdi's Messa da Requiem at the Verona Arena in Rome.

-His seventh album, Verdi, was released on 11 September.
+Bocelli's seventh album, Verdi, was released on 11 September.
 In September, he performed three concerts in Australia.
-He received another Echo Klassik award for "Bestseller of the year" for Sacred Arias.
+Bocelli received another Echo Klassik award for "Bestseller of the year" for Sacred Arias.
 In November, his first complete opera recording, La Bohème, was released.
-In December, he received another award in Germany, the Goldene Europa for classical music.
+The following month, Bocelli received another award in Germany, the Goldene Europa for classical music.